Latin Grammy winner Kristhyan Benitez

 Kristhyan Benitez is an international acclaim Venezuelan soloist pianist, and today we have a special interview about his career.
 When I was a child I attend to musical famous school ”Colegio Friedman” in Caracas, and a lot friend started their musical career there.

 Kristhyan Benitez was one of them, and actually, we study together in the same classroom.
 Twenty years passed, and today Kristhyan is one of the brilliant pianist leaders of the Venezuelan musical process and of the continent… That’s how Jose Antonio Abreu, the founder of the Orchestra System of Venezuela, defines him.

-For many people Kristhyan is considered, to be one of the best pianist of his generation, he has played with the Berliner Philharmonic, with San Francisco Symphony Orchestra, Miami Symphony Orchestra, to name a few.
+For many people Kristhyan is considered, to be one of the best pianists of his generation, he has played with the Berliner Philharmonic, with San Francisco Symphony Orchestra, Miami Symphony Orchestra, to name a few.